garrettheath4/docker-insync/README.md

 licence for using Insync.

-Build the image
+Build the Image
 ---------------

 To create this image, execute the following command in the docker-insync folder.

     docker build \
-        -t cburki/insync \
+        -t garrettheath4/insync \
         .

-Run the image
+Run the Image
 -------------

 Execute the following command to run your image.
 The first time it started, you need